isomerpages/govtech-gobusiness-main/_browse-all-solutions-Digital-Marketing-solutions/Digital-Marketing-Packages.md

 Up to 70% for SMEs, N.A. for non-SMEs

 This solution is supported by  Enterprise Singapore (EnterpriseSG).
-For more information, please refer to [https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/productivity-solutions-grant](https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/productivity-solutions-grant){:target="_blank"}{:rel="noopener"}

 ## Pre-Approved Solutions